 - Capodanno D, Gori T, Nef H, et al. Percutaneous coronary intervention with everolimus-eluting bioresorbable vascular scaffolds in routine clinical practice: early and midterm outcomes from the European multicentre GHOST-EU registry.
 EuroIntervention 2015;10:1144-53.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging

 Keywords: Angiography, Acute Coronary Syndrome, Angioplasty, Balloon, Coronary, Aortic Coarctation, Atherectomy, Coronary, Barotrauma, Chromium, Cobalt, Confidence Intervals, Connective Tissue, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Cost-Benefit Analysis, Dilatation, Drug-Eluting Stents, Endothelial Cells, Endothelium, Health Care Reform, Health Expenditures, Incidence, Mechanotransduction, Cellular, Myocardial Infarction, Polymers, Pulmonary Artery, Registries, Sirolimus, Standard of Care, Stress, Mechanical, Tensile Strength, Thrombosis, Tomography, Optical Coherence, United States Food and Drug Administration, omega-Chloroacetophenone